 - Insulation and Ventilation

 These conditions could make it expensive, difficult or even impossible for you to convert into living space.
 The Bureau of Development Services allows special standards for existing situations.
-These standards are covered in Brochure #9, Converting Attics, Basements and Garages to Living Space.
+These standards are covered in the above PDF, Converting Attics, Basements and Garages to Living Space.

 If your house is located in a floodplain, there are restrictions that may limit your ability to add or to significantly improve your house.
 The work may require retrofitting your house to be flood resistant.
 Flood plain information is available on Portland Maps Flood Hazard gallery.
 If the property is located in a flood plain, talk to Site Development & Septic Review in the early stages for what is needed.